hackingmaterials/atomate/docs/_sources/running_workflows.rst.txt

 Conclusion
 ==========

 In this tutorial you learned how run a workflow from in a YAML file without writing any code and to do the same in Python.
-The keys to constructing your own workflows are

 We have tried to provide common functionality as preset workflows in Python.
 Due to some current limitation in the atwf utility, some analysis tasks like the EOS Firework cannot currently be expressed in the YAML, so complete access to full preset workflows can only be achieved in Python.